History of rugby union in New Zealand

 Rugby union has a long history in New Zealand.
 Today, New Zealand holds tier one status with World Rugby.

 Early history and 19th century

 Pre-Codification Football

-Before Europeans arrived in New Zealand, the Māori were playing a ball game called ki-o-rahi which greatly resembled Australian Rules Football and rugby football.
+Before Europeans arrived in New Zealand, the Māori were playing a ball game called Kī-o-rahi which greatly resembled Australian Rules Football and rugby football.
 It has been suggested that this may have influenced New Zealand playing styles, especially amongst the indigenous population.

 Various codes of football were played in New Zealand in the years following white settlement.
 Christchurch Football Club, which is now the oldest rugby club in the country, was founded in 1863.
 It played by its own rules for many years.

 Early rugby football

 Rugby football was first introduced to New Zealand in 1870 by Charles John Monro, son of the then-Speaker of the House of Representatives, David Monro.
 He encountered the game while studying at Christ's College Finchley, in East Finchley, London, England, and on his return introduced the game to Nelson College, who played the first rugby union match against Nelson football club on 14 May.
 A visit to Wellington by Munro later that same year resulted in an organised match between Nelson and Wellington.
 By the following year, the game had been formalised in Wellington, and subsequently rugby was taken up in Wanganui and Auckland in 1873 and Hamilton in 1874.
 In 1875, the first representative team was formed, being a combined-clubs Auckland team which toured the South.
 It is thought that by the mid-1870s, the game had been taken up by the majority of the colony.

 The latter stages of the 1870s saw the emergence of a more formal structure, with Unions being formed in both Canterbury and Wellington during 1879.
 In 1882, the first international rugby side toured New Zealand, a New South Wales side that visited both islands during the latter part of the year.
 Two years later, a New Zealand team visited New South Wales, wearing blue jerseys with a golden fern.
 The team won all their games.
 In 1888, the first ever British Isles rugby team tour took place, visiting New Zealand and Australia.
 The visitors won all their New Zealand games except for one, losing to Auckland.
 During 1888-89, the New Zealand Native team became the first from a colony to visit Britain.
 In 1892 the New Zealand Rugby Football Union (NZRFU) was established, to act as the national governing body of the sport.
 Following the establishment of the national governing body, the first NZRFU national sanctioned tour was undertaken in 1893, when a ten-game tour of Australia was played.
 The team was captained by Thomas Ellison.